 <strong>The Environment Agency has launched a series of consultations outlining flood defences in England and Wales</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.BASC is calling on wildfowlers to respond to the Environment Agencys consultations on Shoreline Management Plans (SMPs), which cover numerous wildfowling areas in England and Wales.

 At the Government bodys annual conference, held on 10 November, plans for the next five years were announced.
 They include building new flood defences, maintaining existing ones, continuing to restrict development on flood plains and creating new wetland and coastal habitats to prevent flooding.